yanchen01/patient-management-platform/README.md

 2. Device Measurement Module
 3. User Module
 4. Chat Module (located in app.py) using SocketIO
+5. Queue System for Async Processing with RabbitMQ
+6. Speech to Text API

 <p align="right">(<a href="#top">back to top</a>)</p>